Coach trips and self-drive packages including ticket and hotel

 2015 – Leighton Aspall wins for the second year running on Many Clouds

-1997 – The first year when The Grand National took place on a Monday due to bomb threats from the IRA
+1997 – The first year when the race took place on a Monday due to bomb threats from the IRA

 1993 - 'was the race that never was' when the starting tape failed to rise correctly causing a void result

 1973 – Red Rum's first victory

-Since its very first race back in 1839, The Grand National has been billed as the pinnacle of ambition for owners, trainers and jockeys worldwide and you'll discover this too when you hop on coach trips to The Grand National.
-Not only is it the most famous steeplechase in the world but it also provides one of the biggest tests for racehorse and rider as they negotiate two circuits of The Grand National course, jumping 30 fences over four and a half miles.
+Since its very first race back in 1839, The Randox Grand National Festival has been billed as the pinnacle of ambition for owners, trainers and jockeys worldwide.
+Not only is it the most famous steeplechase in the world but it also provides one of the biggest tests for racehorse and rider as they negotiate two circuits of the course, jumping 30 fences over four and a half miles.

 Every year on Friday the infamous 'Ladies Day' occurs, where visitors showcase their unique style and fashion within every enclosure.
-One lucky race-goer will win a host of prizes for being selected as 'the most stylish race-goer' at The Grand National meeting.
-There is fantastic racing to match the fantastic fashion on display including The John Smith's Melling Chase, The Topham Chase and the John Smith's Handicap Hurdle.
+One lucky race-goer will win a host of prizes for being selected as 'the most stylish race-goer' at the festival.
+There is fantastic racing to match the fantastic fashion on display including The Marsh Steeple Chase, The Randox Health Topham Chase and the Pinset Masons Handicap Hurdle.

-Grand National coach breaks tend to include: return coach travel (except self-drive), overnight accommodation in a quality hotel with breakfast, hotel-to-venue transfers plus ticket to the event.
+Grand National coach breaks tend to include: return travel (except self-drive), overnight accommodation in a quality hotel with breakfast, hotel-to-venue transfers plus ticket to the event.
 There could be a possibility to upgrade your Grand National tickets for a supplement fee per person.